rao10/cassCosomology1/content/Atlantis Period/77K BCE.md

 > [!abstract] Events
 > - Explosition of 5th planet Kantek(to Asteroid belt).
-> - Migration of Kantekanian (ancestors of Celts, Aryans) to Earth through Portal at Kiev ( Lizard Air drop & Merkaba).
+> - Migration of Kantekanian (ancestors of Celts, Aryans) to Earth through Portal at Kiev ( Lizard Air drop) & Merkabah/Mother Stone.
-> - 200 years coexistence with Neanderthal.
+> - 233 years coexistence with Neanderthal.
 > - Neanderthal taken to Other planets by 4D Lizards.
 ### Session Quotes